Welcome to Fern Creek

 Soaps are available locally in the Fern Creek Market, as well as on-line.

 Amber Waves of Grain

-Our herd of goats includes Clara and Sophie (two ADGA--American Dairy Goat Association--registered does), and their buddy, Zeke (a wether who keeps them company).
-They are friendly, full of personality and add much to our little farm.
+Clara and Sophie (two ADGA--American Dairy Goat Association--registered does) add conversation (Sophie is particularly verbal) and frolicking in the forested fields.
+They love attention, apple slices, carrots, and sunshine.
 Their milk, while a wonderful gift, is secondary to what they bring in their goat-ness.
-We look forward to welcoming their babies to Fern Creek once they are old enough to be mamas.
+We look forward to welcoming their babies to Fern Creek in early March.